AlxisHenry/AlxisHenry/README.md

 So if you're looking for a developer who is not afraid to take on new challenges and explore uncharted territory, look no further!

-My current average at Epitech is 17.75/20 (retrieved from this [api](https://github.com/AlxisHenry/epitech-grades) every day) :wink:

 <img src="https://github-readme-stats.vercel.app/api?username=AlxisHenry&show_icons=true" />

 ## Stack